themattman/wordle-solver/README.md

 Each `Solver` can be mixed and matched with any `Selector`.

-Currently the best combo is `TrieBasedWordleSolver` & `PositionalLetterSelector`.
+Currently the best combo is `TrieBasedWordleSolver` & `PositionalLetterWordleSelector`.

 ### Solvers